 If your 'A' sample returns an AAF and you waive your right to have the 'B' sample analysed, Sport Integrity Australia may still choose to test your 'B' sample.
 Sport Integrity Australia also collects urine and blood samples in accordance with the World Anti-Doping Agency's Athlete Biological Passport guidelines.
 If the review of an athlete's biological passport profile warrants further investigation, we may contact you for more information.

 FEEDBACK

-Sport Integrity Australia welcomes all feedback on its test sessions and processes.
+Sport Integrity Australia welcomes all feedback on its testing sessions and processes.
+Use our online Feedback form or email or phone us.